kcl-lang/kcl-lang.io/docs/user_docs/guides/working-with-konfig/3-quick-start.md

 - A `Deployment` with the name `nginx-exampledev`
 - A `Namespace` with the name `nginx-example`
 - A `Service` with the name `nginx-example`

-The above completes the configuration and takes effect.
-Later, we can use the command `kubectl apply` to apply and check the actual status of resources.
-This guide will not elaborate.

 ### 2. Modification